smalluban/neck/README.md

 #### Yield ID

-You can use main accessor without setting id - `ui-yield=""`.
-Then id `'main'` will be used.
+You can use main accessor without setting ID - `ui-yield=""`.
+Then `'main'` ID will be used.
 Identity has to be unique through all application views, because yield is searched from view where is trigger (like `ui-route`) up to application root view.
 This gives possibility to change parts of your application flexible from any point.